2020PB/police-brutality/reports/Texas.md

 ### Police officer tackles and knees man on the ground | June 2nd

-Cop in Baytown Texas pulls over a black man.
+Cop in Baytown, Texas pulls over a black man.
 A white man is on the phone talking about it.
 Cop says white man is cussing in public and proceeds to tackle him and knee him in the head.

-tags: arrest, knee, protester, tackle
+tags: arrest, knee, non-protest, tackle

 id: tx-baytown-1

-geolocation:
+geolocation: 29.7280005,-95.0027144

 **Links**